dyavorsky/how-to-r-pkg/README.md

 1. Preview documentation with ?
 1. Repeat

 Documenting R code with roxygen2 involves putting the help documentation directly into the .R code files using roxygen comments, which start with `#'`.
+In C++ files, roxygen comments are `//'`

 Roxygen comments come in blocks.
 A block is all the documentation for a specific function and it goes _before_ the function.
 Lines must wrap at 80 characters.
 Thus one .R file can have multiple documented functions.